MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows desktop apps to be listed first in the Apps view in Start.

 If you enable this policy setting, desktop apps would be listed first when the apps are sorted by category in the Apps view.
 The other sorting options would continue to be available and the user could choose to change their default sorting options.